-WelcomeThe FEAST solver package is a free high-performance numerical library for solving the standard or generalized eigenvalue problem, and obtaining all the eigenvalues and eigenvectors within a given search interval.
-It is based on an innovative fast and stable numerical algorithm -- named the FEAST algorithm -- which deviates fundamentally from the traditional Krylov subspace iteration based techniques (Arnoldi and Lanczos algorithms) or other Davidson-Jacobi techniques.
-The FEAST algorithm takes its inspiration from the density-matrix representation and contour integration technique in quantum mechanics.
-It is free from explicit orthogonalization procedures, and its main computational tasks consist of solving very few inner independent linear systems with multiple right-hand sides and one reduced eigenvalue problem orders of magnitude smaller than the original one.
-The FEAST algorithm combines simplicity and efficiency and offers many important capabilities for achieving high performance, robustness, accuracy, and scalability on parallel architectures.
+WelcomeThe FEAST eigensolver package is a free high-performance numerical library for solving the Hermitian and non-Hermitian eigenvalue problems, and obtaining all the eigenvalues and (right/left) eigenvectors within a given search interval or arbitrary domain in the complex plane.
+Its originality lies with a new transformative numerical approach to the traditional eigenvalue algorithm design - the FEAST algorithm.
+The algorithm takes its inspiration from the density-matrix representation and contour integration technique in quantum mechanics.
+It contains elements from complex analysis, numerical linear algebra and approximation theory, and it can be defined as an optimal subspace iteration method using approximate spectral projectors.
+FEAST's main building block is a numerical quadrature computation consisting of solving independent linear systems along a complex contour, each with multiple right hand sides.
+A Rayleigh-Ritz procedure is then used to generate a reduced dense eigenvalue problem orders of magnitude smaller than the original one.
+The FEAST eigensolver combines simplicity and efficiency and it offers many important capabilities for achieving high performance, robustness, accuracy, and scalability on parallel architectures.

-The current version v2.1 of the FEAST package focuses on solving the symmetric eigenvalue problems (real symmetric or complex Hermitian systems) on both shared-memory and distributed memory architectures (i.e contains both FEAST-SMP and FEAST-MPI packages).
+The current version v3.0 of the FEAST package can address both Hermitian and non-Hermitian eigenvalue problems (real symmetric, real non-symmetric, complex Hermitian, complex symmetric, or complex general systems) on both shared-memory and distributed memory architectures (i.e contains both FEAST-SMP and FEAST-MPI packages).

-Note : FEAST v2.1 (SMP version only) has also been directly integrated into INTEL MKL 11.2 under the name Intel MKL Extended Eigensolver
+Note : FEAST (v2.1 SMP) is integrated into INTEL MKL under the name Intel MKL Extended Eigensolver